google/WebFundamentals/src/content/en/updates/2017/11/devtools-release-notes.md

 1. Click a metric to show or hide it.
 In Figure 1 the **CPU Usage**, **JS heap size**, and **JS event listeners** charts are shown.

+Related features:

+* **Performance** panel.
+Walk through a critical user journey and record everything that happens on the page, including JavaScript activity, network requests, CPU usage, and much more.
+  Can also be used to analyze load performance.
+  [Learn more][runtime].
+* **Audits** panel.
+Run a suite of automated load and runtime performance tests against any URL.
+  [Learn more][audits].

+If you're just starting out with analyzing performance, the recommended path is to first use the **Audits** panel, and then investigate further using the **Performance** panel or **Performance** monitor.

+[runtime]: /web/tools/chrome-devtools/evaluate-performance/
+[audits]: /web/tools/lighthouse/#devtools

 ## Console Sidebar {: #console-sidebar }